0dayminusone/SNP-responsible-security-disclosure/readme.md

 ---

-- Where I have redacted information, I understand that most of this information is trivially easy to lookup in historical  databases and public records, however it will still remain redacted and **will NOT** be supplied on request.
+- Where I have redacted information, I understand that most of this information is trivially easy to lookup in historical  databases and public records.
 - *No malicious actions were taken by me, all findings were immediately reported to appropriate parties for remediation.*